iPhonz/iphonz/README.md

 - Notifications screen with filtering tabs and approval actions
 - Dark themed comments screen with threaded replies
 - User profiles with customizable information and social interactions
+- Group browsing and management functionality with categories

 ## Getting Started